Device: Inactive Trigger Node

-The Device: Inactive Trigger will fire a workflow whenever one or more devices do not report state for the configured period of time.
+The Device: Inactive Trigger fires a workflow whenever one or more devices do not report state for the configured period of time.

 Node Properties